Counseling Degrees & Licenses in Vermont

 University of Vermont

-The University of Vermont (UVM) offers a master’s degree program in counseling with two different concentration options.
-These concentrations are clinical mental health counseling and school counseling.
-Students can also elect to pursue a dual option in which they complete the educational requirements necessary for licensure in both school counseling and clinical mental health counseling.
-Students pursuing either concentration or the dual option will be able to apply their skills in numerous settings.
+The University of Vermont (UVM) offers a master’s degree program in counseling with two different concentration options: clinical mental health counseling and school counseling.
+Students can also elect to pursue a dual option, in which they complete the educational requirements necessary for licensure in both school counseling and clinical mental health counseling.
+Students pursuing either concentration or the dual option can apply their skills in numerous settings.

 The clinical mental health counseling program prepares graduates to become licensed as clinical mental health counselors.
 A supervised employment experience and successful completion of a state board exam are requirements for licensure.
-The examination is known as the National Counselor Examination for Licensure and Certification (NCE).
-Licensure provides both professional and financial advantages compared to those who opt not to pursue licensure.
+The National Counselor Examination for Licensure and Certification (NCE) is the examination.
+Licensure provides professional and financial advantages compared to those who opt not to pursue licensure.
 Students should contact the State of Vermont Board of Allied Mental Health Practitioners to learn more details regarding licensure.

 Students may attend full or part-time and typically complete a degree within two to three years.
 This academic program is offered in a conventional on-campus setting featuring personalized interactions with other students pursuing the same training.